nmshd/documentation/_docs_explore/22-security.md

 ### Developer-enabled Phones

 Developer-enabled phones are designed for developers and come with additional features that allow them to customize the device's software.
 However, these features also make the device more vulnerable to potential security risks.
 Therefore, it is important to be cautious when using developer-enabled phones and avoid installing apps from untrusted sources.

-## Further Information

-For more information on app security, visit the [BSI website](https://www.bsi.bund.de/EN/Themen/Verbraucherinnen-und-Verbraucher/Informationen-und-Empfehlungen/Cyber-Sicherheitsempfehlungen/Basisschutz-fuer-Computer-Mobilgeraete/Schutz-fuer-Mobilgeraete/Sicherheit-bei-Apps/sicherheit-bei-apps_node.html) and check the platform of your operating system ([Android](https://www.android.com/intl/safety/), [IOS](https://support.apple.com/guide/security/welcome/web)).

-In conclusion, following these security recommendations can help protect your device and the app from potential threats.
-It is crucial to take a proactive approach to security and ensure that your device and the app are secure.
-Remember to always update your device's operating system regularly, enable a strong password or PIN, and avoid rooting or customizing your device unless you have a good reason to do so.

 # Communication Security